Access to Information Technology Resources

 Faculty access to all resources is normally removed at the end of business three months after the last date of employment.
 A request for a brief extension of e-mail privileges may be made to the Director of Human Resources.

 Retirees (employees who leave the College and meet Hamilton's requirements for retirement) may ask to keep their Hamilton email account by contacting the Director of Human Resources prior to retirement.
 The account must be renewed on an annual basis.
 The retiree's network account will be removed on the employee's last day unless an extension has been granted.
+More information for retirees:

 Students are given access to Group I and Group II resources upon making an acceptance deposit to the College.
 Students who work in administrative offices may be granted limited access to Group III resources.